yukicyk/omt-canine-periodontitis/README.md

 This approach respects the data governance policies of the original research while upholding the principles of open and reproducible science (e.g., FAIR, ALCOA+), ensuring the computational methods are transparent and executable.

 =======
-# omt-canine-periodontitis
-This repository contains the complete analysis workflow for the study "Oral Microbiota Transplant in Dogs with Naturally Occurring Periodontitis," published in the Journal of Dental Research
->>>>>>> 03eca4f2d7b60ef06118e4dfb9f32b3ae3f5a7d1